Leaders.com

 This example highlights a highly common issue that’s rarely discussed.
 Essentially, when employees feel suppressed or threatened by corporate culture, they don’t speak up.
 Whether for fear of appearing ignorant, facing embarrassment from other team members, or not wanting to admit to a mistake, not feeling safe or supported to say something is a problem can negatively impact the business and even cost lives.

-Having a psychologically safe workplace culture allows team members to feel like they can openly express their ideas, concerns, or mistakes.
+Having a psychologically safe workplace culture allows the group to feel like they can openly express their ideas, concerns, or mistakes.
 However, psychologically safe work environments are something executive leaders must intentionally create and maintain.
 Without making this a top priority in the business, you can guarantee you’ll face severe consequences in the future.

 Avoid unnecessary harm from occurring and grow your team’s trust, productivity, and innovation levels by: